Dragonfly990/BRCG-TPDNet/README.md

 # Two-Phase Decoding Network with Boundary-Region Collaborative Graph Convolution for Medical Image Segmentation
-This is the official PyTorch implementation of BRCG-TPDNet.
+This is the PyTorch implementation of BRCG-TPDNet.